ashkan-abbasi66/OCT-denoising-package/Readme.md

-# 3D Retinal OCT Denoising Package Brief Description
+# 3D Retinal OCT Denoising Package

 This repository contains the code associated with the following manuscript which is under review: